 On paper, epoxy pipe lining typically costs between $80 and $250 per linear foot.
 For an average home, this can translate to a total project cost of around $3,000 to $8,000.
 Traditional pipe replacement can sometimes have a lower initial quote per foot, which can be tempting.
 However, this price only covers the new pipes and the labor to install them.
 It doesn’t account for the demolition required to access the old pipes.
 When you consider that epoxy lining can last 35 to 50 years, its upfront cost often provides better long-term value by avoiding the destructive process of a full replacement.

-Finding Long-Term Savings (and Avoiding Hidden Fees)
+Calculating Long-Term Savings and Avoiding Hidden Fees

 Here’s where the true cost difference becomes clear.
 The lower price for a traditional pipe replacement rarely includes the expense of fixing the damage caused by the work itself.
 Think about it: plumbers have to tear down walls, dig up your beautiful lawn, or even break through your foundation to get to the old pipes.
 All of that repair work comes with its own bill.
 These extra restoration costs can quickly make a traditional replacement far more expensive than epoxy lining.
 With trenchless lining, you sidestep these hidden fees entirely, making it a more predictable and often more affordable option overall.